 What do you do to stay mentally healthy?

 Do my music.
-This is the wettest interview I’ve ever had to give.
-But, it really is my therapy.
-If I’m not doing this then I go a bit mental.
+It really is my therapy.
 I think just writing.
 Documenting what’s going on in my life.
 It’s kind of like a diary where I can unload all of the stuff that I want to talk about.
 And again, just looking after, it’s just the same answer really, like if you kind of try and make a conscious effort to be more selfless in your day to day life with even people on the street and friends.
 You know if you like smile, you know that thing where just smiling at someone a day, stuff like that.
 There’s a lot, you can adopt a lot of little habits like that and make it into your mantra and that makes you, probably makes you happy.
 I think so.
 I think everything’s just trial and error.

 I think probably people will just be like ‘eat well, eat healthy food, set goals’, but I think that, was it someone saying that the main things that a person needs to be mentally stable is that you need to feel wanted or something or that you need to have a purpose?
 And something else.
 I think those things are pretty imperative to good mental health.
 I mean whether feeling wanted is somebody having somebody to love or having just being loved in return and purpose is well.
 I don’t know.
 You can get purpose from anything can’t you.
 Because even doing my music and stuff like that, that is purpose but it’s not like, I don’t think it’s as important as something like having a kid or something, that’s real.
 That’s purpose.
 That’s real responsibility.
 That’s life changing.
 I’ve got to guide this little creature through this shit storm.
 So, yeah.
 I think I would like to be good at that.
 That’s purpose.